DCI JULY EVENT IN McKinney HAS BEEN CANCELED

 “Since then, I’ve been proud to lead a coalition of representatives from the community, the city, and MISD who’ve worked together to create a vision for what the next generation of DCI competitions could look like,” Cimini said.

 The local planning coalition learned earlier this year that DCI had selected McKinney to begin hosting annual DCI marching competitions, starting in July 2020.
 The multi-day experience will bring thousands of marching music fans from around the country to McKinney for several days of exciting events for music lovers of all ages.
-These events will culminate with the world-class DCI competition on July 21, 2020, at the McKinney ISD Stadium.
+A drum line competition will take place at TUPPS one evening, and the day of the competition will find selected middle school band students taking part in a special camp with corps members, followed by a performance by these students immediately prior to the competition.
+The world-class DCI competition with then start at 7 p.m. on July 21, 2020, at the McKinney ISD Stadium.

 The DCI Tour visits many locations and venues from coast to coast every June through August with performances featuring some of the world’s best marching music in shows full of intricate and complicated marching skills and choreography.
 Auditioning for the DCI corps is a rigorous process and, for those who are selected, it is an experience in musicianship, artistry, and athleticism.